c-braeunig/structural-variation-viewer/README.md

 # Usage
 When relying on the command-line programs, you can choose to move step-wise from input VCF to output figure (using __SVread.py__ and __SVsee.py__) or to take the direct path (using __SVpipe.py__).
 The former allows for additional manipulation before visualization, the latter is more intuitive and quicker.

+### Variant mapping
+The following programs were developed in a usage context of existing assemblies that were to be investigated for structural variants.
+The complete mapping process can be handled at once using the enclosed variant mapping script __full_SV_pipe.sh__.
+The bash script first uses samtools's _faidx_ to make an index of the 'query' assembly (in FASTA format) that is later to be aligned against the reference assembly.
+Based on the query index, __makebed.py__ generates a BED file of simulated sequencing reads by designating distinct sequence section coordinates based on the window size and step size parameters given.
+BEDtools's _getfasta_ then extracts these fake reads from the query assembly. _ngmlr_ then maps these reads against the reference assembly.
+Based on the alignments, _sniffles_ calls the variants, producing a VCF-formatted file.

 ### Using __SVread.py__ and __SVsee.py__
 In the location where the programs are saved execute